 Experience

-The second problem we encounter, are those trying to fix a mattress that is sinking and offering less support than it used to.
-The most common cause for this weakness is the use of low density foam, or a layer of convoluted foam (or both) in the support core.
+We have been selling mattress toppers for over 15 years.
+Our biggest complaint from customers, is that their mattresses are just not as comfortable as they used to be.
+Customers are trying to fix a mattress that is sinking and offering less support than it used to.
+The most common cause for this weakness is the use of low density foam (1.5LB or less), or a layer of convoluted foam (or both) in the support core.
 Unfortunately we cannot solve this problem, as the source of the dilemma lies in the mattress support core.
 The only option left for the disappointed customer, is to live with this issue, or buy a new mattress!